 Wondering if this is a lot for youngsters to take on board?
 Don’t worry – ‘Animals in the Forest: The Day Terrible Things Came’ is written in such a way that children/teens, and their teachers/parents/carers, are introduced to these environmental topics in layers.
 They can choose how much, or how little, to discuss and explore.

-Find out more in this interview on BBC Three Counties Radio!
+Find out more about the book in this interview on BBC Three Counties Radio.

 Get your Paperback Book, Kindle e-Book or Audiobook from: